 The unresolved dispute between Kosovo and Serbia remains one of the most challenging political and security issues in the Western Balkans.
 Kosovo declared its independence in February 2008 which led to prompt recognition by vast majority of Western countries.
 As Kosovo has been working on its diplomatic efforts to secure membership in International Organizations (IOs), it is severely challenged by the Serbia's proactive measures to stop Kosovo's effort to integrate into the system.
-Kosovo international managed membership in major financial and organizations, partial membership in some international organizations/conventions as well as sports associations.
+Kosovo international managed to get membership in major financial and economic organizations, partial membership in some international organizations/conventions as well as sports associations.
 However, Kosovo's progress halted when it failed to get membership in UNESCO (2015) as a result of Serbia's aggressive lobbying and fake messaging comparing Kosovo with the Islamic State terrorists.

-17 at the same time as it participates in the EU-facilitated dialogue, which is intended to normalize relations with Kosovo.
-Just when many actors believed Serbia and Kosovo were on the verge of achieving a comprehensive legally binding agreement, Serbia's actions proved the Serbia is working opposite. against recognition: lobbying against its recognition from countries that have not recognized it yet and pursuing already recognized Kosovo have states that withdraw/revoke their recognition of Kosovo and pressuring states to not support Kosovo's membership in IOs.
-Its propaganda machinery, aided by Russian and pro-nationalist tabloids, led to increased tensions and skepticism that relations could be normalized.18 Overall, the recent moves by Serbia are seen more as a tactical tool to position itself before a potential agreement with Kosovo.
+Since the UNESCO setback, Serbia has continued to block Kosovo's efforts to gain greater global recognition at the same time as it participates in the EU-facilitated dialogue, which is intended to normalize relations with Kosovo.
+Just when many actors believed Serbia and Kosovo were on the verge of achieving a comprehensive legally binding agreement, Serbia's actions proved the Serbia is working opposite. against Kosovo's recognition: lobbying against its recognition from countries that have not recognized it yet and pursuing already recognized Kosovo have states that to withdraw/revoke their recognition of Kosovo and pressuring states to not support Kosovo's membership in IOs.
+Its propaganda machinery, aided by Russian and pro-nationalist tabloids, led to increased tensions and skepticism that relations could be normalized.
+Overall, the recent moves by Serbia are seen more as a tactical tool to position itself before a potential agreement with Kosovo.